-Flexibility, Agility, & Muscle Empowerment
+Flexibility, Agility & Muscle Empowerment

-Who does Essentrics: The Essentrics program has been widely used for over ten years by individual Olympians and professional athletes as well as many teams in a wide variety of sports including: football, basketball, hockey, speed skating, figure skating, gymnastics, squash, volleyball, skiing, diving, and swimming.
+The Essentrics program has been widely used for over ten years by individual Olympians and professional athletes as well as many teams in a wide variety of sports including: football, basketball, hockey, speed skating, figure skating, gymnastics, squash, volleyball, skiing, diving, and swimming.

-Understanding Flexibility: Our definition of flexibility: complete freedom of movement within the muscles and joints of the entire body.
+Our definition of flexibility: complete freedom of movement within the muscles and joints of the entire body.
 It refers to the achievement of your maximum personal level of flexibility.

 Like everything worth having, flexibility takes time to achieve.
 A 15 to 20 minute warm-up will not change the degree of muscular flexibility, warm-ups give the illusion of increased flexibility, however in truth warm-ups simply take the tension or chill out of the muscles making them feel more flexible.
 It is unrealistic to expect a change in your overall flexibility in a short period of time.
 To achieve real change in muscle length, a minimum of 50 minutes of training performed two to three times a week is necessary.

 Unlike most flexibility programs, the flexibility gained in the Essentrics Workout remains with you while you perform in your sport.
 In most flexibility programs the emphasis is on passive stretching.
 Although passive stretching feels good at the time, the moment you move, your muscles re-contract to their starting point, leaving you as tight as prior to their passive-stretching workout.
 Essentrics is a program aimed at maintaining flexibility while increasing your strength.